Leaving An Emotionally/Mentally Abusive Relationship and Moving On

 Apologies for the long post.
 I don’t care if people want to use this to laugh at me or feel sorry for me.
 This is me and I will not hide what life throws at me.
 I make mistakes, and I use this blog to talk about them in the hopes I learn from them.

 I’m so scared to let someone in again.
 I always worry that they may be lovely initially, wait for feelings to kick in and then be awful to me, or worse, to my son.
 I wish I could give my son the family he deserves, and I don’t want him looking at me and his dad and thinking that relationships are things you throw away whenever they get tough.
-I feel a lot of guilt over not giving Chunk the stable family he would love, but at the same time I have to have faith that this has all happened for a reason.
+I feel a lot of guilt over not giving my son the stable family he would love, but at the same time I have to have faith that this has all happened for a reason.

 Maybe it’s the karma I deserve, or maybe it’s to teach me about things to enable me to move forward.